celo-org/react-celo/readme.md

 #### Get a connected account

-When a user refreshes or navigates back to your page, they may not necessarily have a connected account any longer, however we shouldn't need to prompt them to login again just to view the page, that can be done when doing an action.
+When a user refreshes or navigates back to your page, they may not necessarily have a connected account any longer, however we shouldn't need to prompt them to login again just to view the page, that can be done only when doing an action.

-For that functionality we have the `performActions` and `getConnectedKit` method.
-Usage looks a little like for `getConnectedKit`:
+For that functionality we have the `performActions` and `getConnectedKit` methods.
+Usage looks a little like this for `getConnectedKit`:

 ```javascript
 import { useContractKit } from '@celo-tools/use-contractkit';